NepetaDev/AudioSnapshotServer/README.md

 **This tweak by itself does nothing noticeable.
 A client tweak is neccessary for visible effects - try [MitsuhaXI](https://github.com/Nepeta/MitsuhaXI/)**

-1. Make sure [Electra](https://coolstar.org/electra/) is installed.
-2. Add this repository to Cydia: https://repo.nepeta.me/
+1. Add this repository to Cydia: https://repo.nepeta.me/
-3. Install AudioSnapshotServer.
+2. Install AudioSnapshotServer.

 ## How to use it in your tweak?

-If you send anything to localhost at the port 43333 it will reply with current buffer state.
+If you send anything to localhost at the port 43333 it will reply with a dump of the current audio buffer (raw PCM audio data).
 That's all to it.

 ## Bugs